 To understand what happens next, you need to know what type of tenancy you have.
 Check your tenancy agreement (the papers that you signed when you first moved into your home) to see what type of tenancy you have.
 The most common tenancies are listed below.
-Not sure what type of tenancy you have?
-You can use the tenancy checker by visiting Shelter.
+If you're not sure what type of tenancy you have, you can use the tenancy checker by visiting Shelter.

 These are normally where you have a private landlord (not the council or a Housing Association) and the landlord does not live in the property.
 The landlord has to give you formal papers to say they want you to leave, which is called serving notice.
 They do not have to have a reason like rent arrears.
 You can find out more about this through Citizens Advice.

 Your landlord will have to go to court to evict you – they can’t just tell you to leave - because there are strict laws that protect tenants from being evicted illegally.
 Make an appointment to get advice at John Wilkes House (details above) if you have received notice.